Table of Contents[Hide][Show]

 1. Driving in NYC: Don’t do it

 We get it.
 You want to drive the family to the city.
 It’s expensive to fly, and you can drive there in less time than it takes to get to the airport, fly, etc. Plus, you can bring your dog more easily if you are driving.
 So go ahead.
 Pack the kids, grandma, and Fido in the car and drive to New York City.
 But once you get here, park the car and walk.
 For longer trips around the city, use the subways, bike share, buses or Uber.
-Not only is it more convenient, you would pay more for parking than for other modes of transportation.
-Plus,there are tolls on many bridges, and congestion pricing (surcharges during peak in-demand hours) will soon add tolls to drivers throughout much of Manhattan.
+Not only is it more convenient, you often pay more for parking than for other modes of transportation.
+Plus, there are tolls on many bridges, and congestion pricing (surcharges during peak in-demand hours) will soon add tolls to drivers throughout much of Manhattan.

 2. Watch for Green Lights